Severance Agreement

 Can I negotiate my severance package?

 Yes, severance packages are almost always negotiable because the employer is seeking something valuable from you: a release of legal claims.
 Common negotiation points include increasing the severance payment amount, extending COBRA subsidies or health benefits, removing or narrowing non-compete restrictions, adding a neutral reference or positive recommendation provision, accelerating stock option vesting, including outplacement services, and modifying non-disparagement clauses to be mutual.
-Your leverage increases if you have potential legal claims, possess institutional knowledge critical to ongoing projects, or if the employer initiated the separation.
+Your position strengthens if you have potential legal claims, possess institutional knowledge critical to ongoing projects, or if the employer initiated the separation.
 An employment attorney can identify your strongest negotiation points and handle discussions on your behalf.

 What is a separation agreement vs severance agreement?